Leaders in Agriculture and Food Processing

 President & Chief Operations Officer

 Prior to joining Richardson in 1999, Darwin held various operations positions in the grain industry.
-Darwin currently represents Richardson on the boards of Richardson Milling U.K., Cascadia Port Management Corporation, and Prince Rupert Grain.
+Darwin currently represents Richardson on the boards of Richardson Milling U.K., Cascadia Port Management Corporation, and Prince Rupert Grain; he is also a Director on the Richardson International Board.

 Executive Vice-President, Finance & Chief Financial Officer